JosephLeva/learntgether/README.md

 ## How to Interact with the Contracts

 Once deployed, the contracts can be interacted with using Web3.js, ethers.js, or directly via the Arbitrum Sepolia network.
-The ABIs for each contract are available in the `src/contracts` directory and provide all the functions needed for community management, membership handling, proposal voting, and content reviews.

 ---

 This README provides a high-level overview of Tgether and its deployment process.
 For more detailed examples and interactions, refer to the documentation or explore the contract functions directly.